Brausenstein blast furnace

 The blast furnace was used to smelt the so-called Pirna iron and was integrated into a complete processing chain with a hammer mill and foundry.
 Its location in the wooded valley ensured its proximity to wood and water.

-After it was decommissioned, the plant fell into disrepair but was later restored.
+After it was shut down, the plant fell into disrepair but was later restored.
 Today, the blast furnace is open to the public and is supplemented by information boards that clearly explain its construction and operation.

 The site is a testimony to early industrial culture and can be easily integrated into a hike through the Bielatal valley.